-Full snow moon: Here’s when you can see it
+Full Snow Moon: Here’s when you can see it

 - Dec.
 26

-The full moon in March is the worm moon.
-It is the final full moon of winter.
+The March full moon is the final full moon of winter.
+It’s called the Worm Moon, since earthworms start to appear in the soil in spring.